zewwow/Moonlight-V1/README.md

 - Go inside the folder of your executor
 - Find the workspace folder
 - Open the workspace folder
+- Delete your vape folder if you already have one
-- move the Moonlight V1 file to the workspace folder
+- Move the vape file to the workspace folder
 - Join a bedwars match
 - Inject/Attach
 - Execute Vape V4